NSCF/SvelteSpecifyLabels/README.md

 This project will hopefully find it's way to being a full fledged web app available online somewhere, but in the meantime we need to run it locally.

+The label design is opinionated (what the programmer thinks is best) and hence is not customizable.

 ## Installation

 You will need to have the following software downloaded AND installed on your machine (downloading and installing are not the same thing):